Working Through the Financial Impact of Natural Disasters

 Since 1980, the U.S. has sustained 285 weather and climate disasters where overall damages costs totaled or exceeded $1 billion.
 Nearly one in three Americans experienced a weather disaster since June 2021.

-Many households across the country have suffered personal loss as a result of the recent weather and climate events.
-So many families have acted urgently to ensure their safety and wellbeing, recover treasured possessions and must survive difficult living conditions.
+During weather threats, many families act to ensure their safety and wellbeing, recover treasured possessions and survive difficult living conditions.

 Proactively managing your finances when a natural disaster occurs can help reduce stress induced by the unexpected event and mitigate long-term damage to your finances.

-If you are facing an unexpected natural event or the continued challenges of ongoing national emergencies, coupled with the ongoing pandemic, here are tips to manage the financial impact of natural disasters and mitigate the financial stress these events can cause.
+If you are facing an unexpected natural event or the continued challenges of ongoing national emergencies, here are tips to manage the financial impact of natural disasters and mitigate the financial stress these events can cause.

 - Use cash and emergency funds to take care of immediate, essential needs – medicine, food/water, heat/electricity and housing.
 Utilize Child Tax Credit funds, other forms of COVID relief, loyalty and credit card rewards to cover expenses.